wacl-york/quant-scraper/README.md

 As with the scraping program, it requires the presence of `devices.json` in the working directory to define the manufacturers and devices included in the study.
 It also requires its own separate configuration file to be present in the working directory: `preprocessing.ini`.
-An example is provided by `example_preprocessing.ini`.
+An example is provided by `resources/example_preprocessing.ini`.

 By default the program pre-processes the previous day's cleaned data for all available instruments, although this behaviour can be configured by setting a YYYY-mm-dd formatted date to the `--date` argument and specifying the devices with the `--devices` flag.
 Furthermore, the resultant processed data can be uploaded to Google Drive by setting the `--upload` flag.